Gunnison River through the Black Canyon

 East Portal

-- Why Fish Here: Reliable flows and active trout in deeper runs and riffles make this a rewarding spot.
+- Why Fish Here: Deep pools and consistent trout activity make this a prime spot.

 - Locals’ Rating: ⭐⭐⭐⭐⭐